-Combine adjustments.
-Let the combine do the work to provide a thin even layer of residue.
-This could eliminate the need for any further field operations to manage residue.
-Before making any changes, get out and check spread patterns to see how performance can be improved.
+If the combine can provide a thin even layer of residue, this could eliminate the need for any further field operations to manage residue.
+Check spread patterns to see how performance can be improved.
 If displeased with the results, change one setting on the combine at a time to mark differences in performance.
 Here’s where to look to make changes:

 - Vanes.
 Changing the angle of vanes on the back of the chopper can be a simple and effective step, having one of the biggest impacts on the width and uniformity of residue spread.

 - Cut height.
-Cutting higher means less residue goes through the combine and needs to be spread over the soil surface.
+Cutting higher means less residue goes through the combine, which leaves less to spread over the soil surface.
 Ideally, find a cut height that is tall enough to improve residue spreader performance but not too tall as to affect residue flow through the drill in the spring – if that is an issue with the drill.
 One foot stubble height is a good target, but some farmers use stripper headers that leave basically all of the stubble standing.